In the age of video games, gadgets and smartphones, getting your kids outside for some fresh air isn’t easy…

 - Four-legged trampolines are a lot more stable than those with three legs, and you should ensure that you assemble and maintain your trampoline according to the manufacturer’s guidelines.
 If you aren’t confident about assembling the trampoline, you can often pay extra to have an expert do the assembly for you.

-- Buying a cover can prevent the mat getting wet and slippery.
+- Buying a cover can prevent the jumping mat getting wet and slippery.
 A cover can help make the trampoline safer to use after rainfall.
-If the mat was kept dry using a cover, it shouldn’t be slippery.
+If the jumping surface is kept dry using a cover, it shouldn’t be slippery.
 Always check the conditions of the trampoline before kids get on.

 The best trampoline size for you and your family will depend on two primary factors: the size of your garden, and the age of your kids.
 The maximum weight capacity of the trampoline should also play a part in your decision.